RebeccaRBell/travel_bucket_list/README.md

 # Project Brief

-The requirement for the project were to build an app allowing a user to:
+The requirements for the project were to build an app allowing a user to:

 - track cities and countries they want to visit and those they have visited
 - create and edit countries